PART 1: MISADVENTURES ABROAD FILMING A DISCOVERY CHANNEL SHOW

-The 32-foot camera boat that had been shadowing the 52-footer since leaving Florida suddenly stopped and started drifting sideways into the oncoming ocean of white-cap waves.
+The 32-foot camera boat that had been shadowing the 52-footer since leaving Miami suddenly stopped and started drifting sideways into the oncoming ocean of white-cap waves.
 Our captain called on the radio.

 "Mate whatever you're doing, do it pointed into the sea," our boat's hired local captain said in a South African accent.

-The captain listened to the metallic noise screaming out of the radio in return and reported they say their tuna tower's snapped.
+The captain listened to the metallic noise screaming out of the radio and reported they say their tuna tower's snapped.

-We watched out the windows as it began to sag, slam, shift and slide around, beating the boat beneath it with each wave and leaking thick viscous steering fluid onto the deck and main console below it.
+We watched out the windows from our boat a few hundred feet away as the tower began to sag, slam, shift and slide around, beating the boat beneath it with each wave and leaking thick viscous steering fluid onto the deck and main console below it.